AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 A couple of response codes will be described here as inspiration, but the most important thing is to work with the protocol and understand what the status codes mean and how they fit into the current situation in the API.
 It should signal explicitly what the client can expect in every situation in order to make the API as developer friendly as possible.
+The recommended set of responses will vary with your needs.

+    A tool is under development that aims at ensuring that the responses defined in your API makes it possible to develop services with a high velocity without making clients suffer when the API is evolving.

 #### 200 OK